Seattle Public Schools, 1862-2023: Luther Burbank School

 See Additional Media

 In order to provide an education for the children, Newell sought assistance from the Seattle School Board in March 1901.
 The following month, the board agreed to maintain a school "furnishing teachers, books and supplies and to pay [King] County a reasonable rent for rooms or building used for school purposes."
-That same month, the board agreed to purchase land on the northeast shore of Mercer Island for the site of a district-owned and -operated parental school, with the condition that the property could be legally placed within the limits of the Seattle School District.
-(Parental schools were residential schools where school-age youth who were headed for delinquency were sent to be reformed.)
+That same month, the board agreed to purchase the Calkins homestead on the northeast shore of Mercer Island for the site of a parental school, with the condition that the property could be legally placed within the limits of the Seattle School District.
+Parental schools were residential schools where school-age youth who were headed for delinquency were sent to be reformed.

-An average of 200 boys attended the school from 1942 to 1948, although enrollment never reached that number at any particular time.
-In 1944, Burbank's enrollment peaked at 137 students.
-The average stay was nine months.
+In 1944, Burbank’s enrollment peaked at 137 students and the average stay was nine months.
 The classrooms resembled those of any other Seattle Public School but with a smaller class size.
-Testing, in which the students ranked second in the district in IQ scores, demonstrated that the students there were, for the most part, "boys of good intelligence from bad backgrounds."
+Testing, in which the students ranked second in the district in IQ scores, demonstrated that the students were, for the most part, "boys of good intelligence from bad backgrounds."
 Services offered by the school included diagnostic service from the child guidance department, curriculum revision, parent and school relationships, placement, and follow-up.
 Seattle was one of the few cities in the nation where a school district provided this type of program.
-Detroit and Chicago also had similar schools.
+Detroit and Chicago had similar schools.

 The school’s agriculturist, James C. Johnson, retired in 1944 after working there for 29 years, teaching dairy farming, animal husbandry, and gardening.
 He observed, "Taking care of the horses is the job they all want, so I make them work up to it through poultry, truck gardening, pig-feeding and milking."